 Shaithis Var’rek served as the sixteenth Obelisk High Commander.
 He was a highly active member of the Order during the reign of Khobai, who had sought advice from Shaithis.
 Over time, he became an unofficial advisor to the High Commander.
 The sixteenth High Commander led his order into a Brotherhood war subjugating the Antaran “Council of the Six Spears”.
 As he found it hard to get back into the regular day-to-day affairs of running an Order after leading a massive military campaign, he resigned to pursue his martial interests.

 Korras Aquillarum was appointed the seventeenth and final Obelisk High Commander.
 At the height of his power, he led the military invasion of Coratua, a planet controlled by pirates who had become a threat to the powerbase of the Brotherhood.
-After a month-long siege with heavy losses the Brotherhood emerged victorious.
-The Grand Master appointed the High Commander as Governor of Coratua and this world provided the Brotherhood with a large quantity of supplies until its decimation by the Vong.
+After a month-long siege with heavy losses, the Brotherhood emerged victorious.
+The Grand Master appointed the High Commander as Governor of Coratua, and this world provided the Brotherhood with a large quantity of supplies until its decimation by the Vong.

 Obelisk Assassins are an unusual, deadly blend of the common Obelisk bloodlust and covert action.
 They specialize in infiltration, evasion, and destruction, and are utilized by all Brotherhood leaders when necessary.
 The assassins take great care to execute their missions flawlessly; those who fail are utterly shunned, if not worse.
 Although they do not charge into battle like their fellow Obelisk, they are, at their core, killing machines.

 Paladins draw their philosophy from the teachings of the Matukai.
 The Matukai sought balance between the physical and spiritual forms of combat through strenuous exercise and frequent meditation.
-The Paladin seek to meld the physical prowess of their Order with a more esoteric understanding of the Force - they are warrior priests, wielding unseen powers in tandem with unstoppable brute force.
+The Paladins seek to meld the physical prowess of their Order with a more esoteric understanding of the Force - they are warrior priests, wielding unseen powers in tandem with unstoppable brute force.

 Centurions form the bulk of the Obelisk Order.
 They are single-minded, ferocious, and brutal.
 They are sometimes called "Ministers of War" for their unparalleled devotion to combat.
-More than just mindless warriors, though, the Centurions spend at least as much time honing their wits and building mental fortitude as they do engaging in physical combat.
+More than just mindless warriors, the Centurions spend at least as much time honing their wits and building mental fortitude as they do engaging in physical combat.
 They blend peerless martial skill with the endurance and willpower necessary to overcome any foe.

 Being an Obelisk in the Brotherhood guarantees you absolutely nothing, other than the opportunity to obtain greatness for yourself.
 However, just as the Sith seek more power and the Krath seek knowledge, an Obelisk must seek martial perfection.